Flexible monthly business insurance

-But reading isn't just for children.
-It reaps tons of benefits.
-To name but a few, it’s an excellent way to learn new things, see from different perspectives, escape and even to recharge after a busy day at work.
+Reading regularly is an excellent way to learn new things, see the world from different perspectives, escape your everyday routine, spark your own creativity and even to recharge after a busy day at work.

 Read on to find out about each of these titles and why our Leadership Team members picked them.

 Happy reading! 📚

 The Moneyless Man by Mark Boyle

 Chronicling 12 months of what Boyle calls ‘freeconomic living’, The Moneyless Man serves as a diary of an unusual experiment in which he attempted to live for a full year without spending any cash, through foraging seasonal foods, engaging in skill-swapping schemes and using compost toilets in order to live an economical and environmentally friendly life.

 I first came across Mark Boyle in an episode of Ben Fogle’s ‘New Lives in the Wild’.
 ‘The Moneyless Man’ is the story of a fascinating social experiment told with great humour.
 At a time when we’re increasingly facing issues relating to global sustainability, this book feels even more relevant now than it did when it was first published back in 2010.

 The Subtle Art of Not Giving a F--k by Mark Manson